Butlchr17/Research_Notes_Manager/README.md

 The app provides a simple yet powerful interface for managing notes:

-Create Notes: Users enter a title and content; the app saves it to the database with timestamps.
+- Create Notes: Users enter a title and content; the app saves it to the database with timestamps.

-Read Notes: Lists all notes in descending order of creation, with caching to reduce load times.
+- Read Notes: Lists all notes in descending order of creation, with caching to reduce load times.

-Update Notes: Edit existing notes; updates timestamps and invalidates cache.
+- Update Notes: Edit existing notes; updates timestamps and invalidates cache.

-Delete Notes: Remove notes and refresh the list automatically.
+- Delete Notes: Remove notes and refresh the list automatically.

-Caching: Redis stores frequent queries (e.g., all notes) for 60 seconds, improving efficiency.
+- Caching: Redis stores frequent queries (e.g., all notes) for 60 seconds, improving efficiency.

-Responsive Design: Tailwind CSS ensures the UI works on desktop/mobile, with dark mode support.
+- Responsive Design: Tailwind CSS ensures the UI works on desktop/mobile, with dark mode support.

-Error Handling: Basic validation and API error responses (e.g., 404 for missing notes).
+- Error Handling: Basic validation and API error responses (e.g., 404 for missing notes).

-Timestamps: Automatically tracks created/updated times, displayed in local format.
+- Timestamps: Automatically tracks created/updated times, displayed in local format.

-No authentication is included (for simplicity), but it could be added with JWT in extensions.
+- No authentication is included, but it could be added with JWT in extensions.

 ## Tech Stack and Architecture